MarksCode/keyreply/_posts/2015-8-12-Standardize-responses-across-reps-for-success.md

 ---
 layout: post
-title: How standardizing responses across reps can boost your business success
+title: How standardizing responses can boost your business success
 ---
 These days, there are inadvertent cringes to words such as "standardization".
 Generally, this could be due to the push for cultivation of individuals in companies, and encouraging open-ended and creative thinking among employees.
 While this approach has been proven to be successful in improving innovation and free-form solutions, it may not be as effective in roles which requires more repetitive responses such as support and operations.